openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   The content for the key that is set for a student.

-  For example, for a course that includes modules that are set up to perform A/B testing, this column stores the group ID of the particular group the student is assigned to within the partition.
+  For example, for a course that includes modules that are set up to perform content experiments, this column stores the group ID of the particular group the student is assigned to within the partition.

 .. _user_id_map: